SephirotAGI/U-TIM/README.md

 ---

+## What's New in Version 5.1?
+U-TIM: Universal Theory Incoherence Measure (version 5.1) retains the core U-TIM equation introduced in version 5.0, establishing a standardized framework for cross-disciplinary theoretical analysis with domain-adaptable components.
+This version continues to optimize divergence measures, domain-specific interpretation thresholds, and numerical stability, ensuring alignment with established methodologies in quantum physics, ecosystem modeling, economic policy, and mathematical foundations.
+Additionally, it maintains the expanded framework of U-TIM-X, first presented in version 5.0—a meta-analytical extension unifying domain-specific U-TIM results into a structured cross-domain synthesis.
+U-TIM-X consists of two complementary formulations: U-TIM-Xstat , for standardized cross-disciplinary comparisons, and U-TIM-Xdyn , for dynamic tracking of emerging theoretical instabilities.
+Together, these extensions establish a unified methodology for quantifying and analyzing theoretical divergence across multiple scientific domains.
+This version also includes a correction to the U-TIM-Xdyn equation, ensuring its intended functionality, along with an update to the "Note on Divergence Measures" within the Mathematical Definition of U-TIM-Xdyn.

+---

+**IMPORTANT NOTE**: I HAVE CREATED A FOLDER NAMED `CC0_Trigger` UNDER THE MAIN BRANCH.
+UPON CONFIRMATION OF MY DEATH, U-TIM, AS WELL AS ANY IMPLEMENTATIONS OF IT,
+INCLUDING SOFTWARE, ALGORITHMS, AND DERIVED WORKS, SHALL IMMEDIATELY AND PERMANENTLY
+TRANSITION TO THE **PUBLIC DOMAIN UNDER CC0**.

+NO ENTITY—CORPORATE, GOVERNMENTAL, OR OTHERWISE—MAY IMPOSE RESTRICTIONS OR
+CLAIM EXCLUSIVE RIGHTS OVER U-TIM OR ANY OF ITS DERIVATIVES.
+THIS TRANSITION IS **AUTOMATIC AND IRREVERSIBLE**.

+FOR FULL DETAILS ON THIS PROCESS, SEE THE **[`CC0_ACTIVATION_GUIDE.md`](https://github.com/SephirotAGI/U-TIM/tree/main/CC0_Trigger/CC0_ACTIVATION_GUIDE.md)**.

+---

 🚨 IMPORTANT NOTE: 🚨
 I have recovered the original version of U-TIM (1.0), along with its cryptographic proof of authorship, ensuring that the first publicly recorded version of U-TIM remains verifiable and immutable.